 \section{Introduction}

-There is a famous work on the calculation of 1-loop partition function in gravity almost half a century ago \citep{tHooft:1974toh}.
-In the context of AdS/CFT correspondence \citep{Maldacena:1997re}, there are some works on deriving the full quantum gravity partition function of pure gravity at finite temperature \citep{Giombi:2008vd,Maloney:2007ud,Yin:2007gv}.
-At one-loop level they deduced the results from CFT path integral \citep{Maloney:2007ud}, and later it was directly proved using the heat kernel method \citep{Giombi:2008vd}.
-Our goal is repeat the calculation but the difference is that we consider AdS/BCFT case.
-AdS/BCFT correspondence is an extension of AdS/CFT correspondence to the case where manifolds admit boundaries \citep{Fujita:2011fp,Nozaki:2012qd,Takayanagi:2011zk,Karch:2000gx}.
-AdS/BCFT identifies the chiral mode with the anti-chiral mode.
-In this paper firstly we calculate the tree level partition function of rotating Euclidean BTZ black hole with ETW branes with arbitrary tension and the result is
+The one-loop partition function in gravity was calculated almost half a century ago in the famous work \citep{tHooft:1974toh}.
+In the context of the AdS/CFT correspondence \citep{Maldacena:1997re}, there have been several works toward deriving the full quantum gravity partition function of pure gravity at a finite temperature \citep{Giombi:2008vd,Maloney:2007ud,Yin:2007gv}.
+At the one-loop level, they deduced the result from the CFT path integral calculation \citep{Maloney:2007ud}, and later this was directly proved using the heat kernel method \citep{Giombi:2008vd}, summarized into the formula: